ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_overview.md

 In addition, {{site.data.keyword.cloud_notm}} Professional Services and Managed Services are also available to help accelerate your journey to the cloud with offerings like migration, implementation, and onboarding services.

 Unlike a managed service offering, vCenter Server gives you full and complete access to all components that allows for a greater flexibility than what a managed service might offer.
-However, there are certain constraints that apply to allow the IBM Cloud for VMware Solutions automation to function, post vCenter Server deployment.
+However, there are certain constraints that apply to allow the {{site.data.keyword.vmwaresolutions_short}} automation to function, post vCenter Server deployment.

 The VMware on {{site.data.keyword.cloud_notm}} offerings bring the following benefits: